g4bri-3l3/MooseAlto/README.md

 if their zones are compatible), so a rule mostly only gets compared against others that could plausibly match rather than every earlier rule unconditionally.

+## Requirements

+Windows PowerShell 5.1 or PowerShell 7+, no external modules needed.

 ## Usage